A Worldly Lament

 or beds of sorrow and rooms for disappointment,

 we leave trails of dead skin and wasted air

 with our histories of love and journey,

-days of trial, utility, sloth and fun,
+days of trial, utility, sloth, and fun,

-moments of error, cruelty,
+moments of terror, cruelty,

-pleasure, compassion and forgiveness.
+pleasure, compassion, and forgiveness.

 the choices of life leave traces of ash.